Flotomate/product_docs/source/change-management/viewing-audit-trail-of-a-change.rst

 The Audit Trail shows all the changes made to a Change, except collaborative actions (Collaboration, Relations, Tasks, Approval, and Time Log).
-You can view the Audit Trail of a Change in the following
+A technician can view the Audit Trail of a Change in the following
 ways:

 Viewing from Change List View: